Frequently Asked Questions (FAQ)

 Some insurance plans offer out-of-network reimbursement for services with a Licensed Professional Counselor.

-If you choose to continue care after January 2028, I can provide a superbill for you to submit to your insurance company for possible reimbursement.
+If you choose to continue care after January 2028 or currently with any other insurer, I can provide a superbill for you to submit to your insurance company for possible reimbursement.
 I recommend contacting your provider directly to understand your specific benefits.

 What If You Don’t Have Insurance?